If you’re a first time mom, you may be anxious to feel any signs or symptoms as confirmation of your pregnancy.

-Most women won’t experience any tale-tale signs of pregnancy until after her first missed period which is typically 4 weeks from her last menstrual cycle.
+Most women won’t experience any tale-tale signs of pregnancy until after their first missed period which is typically 4 weeks from their last menstrual cycle.

 NOTE: the pregnancy clock starts from the first day of your last menstrual cycle, and not the day of your first missed period!

 Why do I feel pregnant if I’m not?